 Ways to Offset the Cost of Wedding Flowers

-Though wedding flower budgets can be expensive, there are ways you can you can keep your flower costs (relatively) low and maximize your money.
-Here are eight ways to bring down the average cost of of wedding flowers.
+Though wedding flower budgets can be expensive, there are ways you can keep your flower costs (relatively) low and maximize your overall wedding budget.
+Here are eight ways to save on costs when it comes to wedding flowers.

 2. Use Lighting and Other Decor Alongside Floral Arrangements

-Votives and candlelight are just as romantic as flowers, plus they can help keep you within budget, point out Arreguin and Burton.
-"You can also mix in personal items for the table displays like pictures, keepsakes, or lanterns instead of concentrating solely on blooms," they note.
+Votives and candlelight are just as romantic as flowers, and they can help keep you within budget.
+"You can also mix in personal items for the table displays like pictures, keepsakes, or lanterns instead of concentrating solely on blooms," Arreguin and Burton advise.
 Another bright idea if you don't have a big flower budget?
-Concentrate on finding unique vessels that may take less flowers to fill but that, when combined with other design objects, such as the above mentioned candles, in multiples, will create a stunning centerpiece, recommends celebrity event planner Michael Cerbelli, CEO and president of Cerbelli Creative.
+Concentrate on finding unique vessels that may take fewer flowers.
+Choose items that, when combined with other design objects such as the above-mentioned candles in multiples, will create a stunning centerpiece, recommends celebrity event planner Michael Cerbelli, CEO and president of Cerbelli Creative.

 4. Choose Wedding Flowers That Are in Season and Locally Grown

-Don't choose flowers that are completely out of season or don't jibe with the climate where you're getting married, cautions seasoned planner Sandy Malone, owner of Weddings in Vieques.
+Don't choose flowers that are completely out of season or don't jive with the climate where you're getting married, cautions seasoned planner Sandy Malone.
 "Tulips, peonies, and hydrangeas, for example, don't last long in tropical heat," she says.
 "That means you have to order twice as many to make sure you'll have enough still alive for your wedding, which is a total waste of money."
 On top of that, options that are grown locally will usually be more affordable and fresher than specialty varieties that need to be shipped from far away.